ADerycke/Better_Plot/README.md

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/886f5d18-8c44-4e45-ae9d-afa8800e0d94)

-## graphic XYZ (Z as color) : the Z axe is read at the same position an X axe
+## graphic XYZ (Z as color) :
-classical
+the Z axe is read in the area as the X axe

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/b77def31-8547-4183-8472-4f9240847829)

 ## graphic XYZ (ternary diagram) :
-the 3 pole of the ternary diagram is read only on the Y axe (add a third one to get a double ternary diagram)
+the 3 pole of the ternary diagram is read only on the Y axe (add a fourth one to get a double ternary diagram)

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/8aea9da8-be10-4dc4-aa75-7b892bd0f987)